 Under Workstream 1: Improving outcomes for Māori Learners Te Kāhui Amokura have developed the first series case studies detailing a series of 'good practice' initiatives for our tauira Māori that are taking place across the New Zealand universities.

-See our latest facts and statistics about tauira Māori Building Māori Success
+See our latest facts and statistics about tauira Māori within our universities - Building Māori Success

 The Cycle 6 Academic Audit includes an Enhancement Theme in which universities collectively address an issue which is important to individual universities and of national significance.
 The topic for the Cycle 6 Enhancement Theme is “Access, outcomes and opportunity for Māori students and for Pasifika students”.
 An Enhancement Theme Steering Group has been formed to guide and oversee theme activites and progress.
 Darryn Russell and Pare Keiha are Te Kāhui Amokura's representatives on this committee.